 Berty and I just recently arrived back from our whirlwind trip to Paris.
-Before we went, we heard tons of stories about sneaky pickpockets and tourists constantly getting scammed.
+Before we went, we heard tons of stories about sneaky pickpockets and tourists constantly getting scammed in the city.
 I don’t know if you’ve ever had something stolen from you, but it SUCKS.
 Since Berty was photographing a wedding, we decided we needed to take extra safety precautions on this trip.
 We needed to travel safe because we had someone’s valuable wedding photos in our possession!!
-Here are some tips we have for keeping your things and traveling safe in big cities all over the world.
+For your next trip, here are some tips we have for traveling safe in big cities all over the world.
 Read on!

 11 Tips On How To Travel Safe In Big Cities